AnmayG/AnmayG/README.md

 - My website can be found at https://anmayg.github.io/

 #### DISCLAIMERS
-I am using this GitHub account to store school projects alongside normal projects.
+I am using this GitHub account to store school and test projects alongside portfolio projects.
 Please read the description to distinguish between them.